In January, LendEDU conducted a survey of 1,000 Americans who went into credit card debt as a result of holiday spending.

 If you accumulate credit card debt, there are options available to you.
 It is common practice for consumers to refinance credit card debt using a personal loan or balance transfer credit card.
 The interest savings could be meaningful with the average credit card interest rate of 15.59%.
 However, we found that many consumers are not aware of the potential savings.

-As of January 2018, personal loan rates are as low as 2.49% for creditworthy consumers.
+As of January 2018, the best personal loan rates are as low as 2.49% for creditworthy consumers.
 And, January is a popular time for consumers to find promotional balance transfer offers with credit cards.

 This poll was commissioned by LendEDU and conducted online by polling company Pollfish.
 In total, 1,000 American consumers ages 18 and up were polled.
 We instructed Pollfish to screen for consumers who reported having accumulated a credit card balance as a result of holiday spending.
 The poll was conducted over a two-day span from January 5th, 2018 to January 6th, 2018.